- Proactive Preparation and Strategic Planning Beats the Competition Every Time.

 - The government will post notices for OASIS contract opportunities on FBO.gov.

-One of the biggest hurdles to overcome when trying to get a contract under the various GSA OASIS pools is to show how well your company stacks up against the competition.
+One of the biggest hurdles to overcome when trying to get a contract under the various Oasis GSA pools is to show how well your company stacks up against the competition.

-Companies must learn to go above and beyond the traditional best value evaluation criteria when bidding on GSA OASIS contracts.
+Companies must learn to go above and beyond the traditional best value evaluation criteria when bidding on GSA contracts.
 Yes, there are requirements you have to comply with.
 However, most companies fail because they are somehow locked in to these traditional practices.

 - There is an old saying that meeting the minimum requirements of government solicitations do not get contracts.